-Education Ministry to develop policy to guide faith-based schools
+Education Ministry to develop policy to guide Faith-Based Schools

 This was contained in a press statement signed on behalf of the Minister and copied to the Ghana News Agency in Accra.

-The statement said the group appealed to the Minister to finalize a Memorandum of Understanding which was submitted to the Ministry few months ago by the FBOs.
+The statement said the group appealed to the Minister to finalise a Memorandum of Understanding which was submitted to the Ministry few months ago by the FBOs.

 "Earlier this week, the Minister met with the Muslim Parliamentary Caucus and a representative of the Chief Imam to discuss similar issues," the statement said.